Why have an employee handbook?

 - Confusion and disputes about conditions of employment and “do’s and don’ts” are avoided

-The handbook can help to reflect the culture of the Company as well as covering all administrative/operational aspects, so it’s important that you, as an employer, consider your own needs and requirements when finalising your handbook.
+The handbook can help to reflect the culture of the Company, promote its values and positive behaviours as well as covering all administrative/operational aspects, so it’s important that you, as an employer, consider your own needs and requirements when finalising your handbook.

 Your Company’s handbook should also include your company’s rules on employee sickness and absence, maternity and paternity leave, and parental leave.

-These arrangements will vary according to your company’s needs, although they will always need to be in line with statutory rules.
+These arrangements will vary according to your company’s needs, although they will always need to be in line with statutory rules as a minimum.

 As an example, areas which would be covered include